tapendra9104/To-Do-List/README.md

 ## Credits

-This project was developed by Mr. Aashish Tharu Gamuwa from Quantum University.
+This project was developed by Mr. Tapendra chy from Quantum University.
 Feel free to fork the repository and contribute!

 **Thank You** ✔️